Pond plant propagation is a good method of producing more plants to extend the amount of planting in your pond.

 4. Pot into larger mesh baskets when mature.

-Top tip: Propagate pond plants by dividing soon after flowering in Spring and Summer when still in active growth.
+Top tip: Propagate Spring and Summer flowering pond plants by division soon after flowering, when still in active growth.

 Remove any old growth with care - the outer dead leaf may be protecting new growth.
 Unwrap before cutting back.

 1. Cut down top growth of plant foliage to 25cm/6" high.

 2. Tease apart the different parts of the plant crown using your hands (Caltha palustris)

 3. Separate and break Butomus rhizomes into individual pieces.
 Lay out pieces of hard rhizome as a layer on compost and cover completely to repot.